raflizocky/github-app/README.md

 [![Gradle](https://img.shields.io/badge/Gradle-8.0-blue?logo=gradle)](https://gradle.org/)
 [![OpenJDK](https://img.shields.io/badge/OpenJDK-17%20GA-orange?logo=openjdk)](https://openjdk.java.net/projects/jdk17/)

-The application is built by implementing the [GitHub REST API](https://docs.github.com/en/rest).
-The components and libraries utilized in this application follow fundamental Android concepts such as Fragment, Retrofit, and DataStore.
-Feel free to enhance this repository by submitting pull requests that introduce new features or showcase library usage.
-Your support, whether through starring or forking this repository, is greatly appreciated!
+github-app is an Android application that leverages fundamental Android components and libraries, including Fragments and Retrofit, to display a list of users on [github.com](https://github.com/) through the [GitHub REST API](https://docs.github.com/en/rest).
+For a comprehensive understanding of the components and libraries used, refer to the code.

 ---